 Here’s what the returns look like for day trading vs. medium-long term trading.
 The upper red line represents day trading.
 The lower red line represents medium-long term trading.

 For example, we can achieve an average annual return of 45% with the Medium-Long Term Model.
-But this strategy means that we can be down -10% or -20% in a month.
-As you can see, the short term fluctuations in the Medium-Long Term portfolio are massive.
+But this strategy means that we can be down -10% or -20% in a month during the interim.
+As you can see, the short term fluctuations in the Medium-Long Term portfolio are massive, even though the long term results are excellent.

 On the otherhand, day trading yields a lower annual return but more consistent profits.
 For example, we might be up 1% this month, up 2% the next month, down -1% the next month, up 3% the next month, etc. Smaller position sizes and a greater number of different positions smooths out the day trading portfolio’s monthly returns.

 This is also why many smaller hedge funds use short term or day trading strategies.
-Their clients want to see consistent and smooth monthly returns (e.g. 1-2% each month).
+Their clients want to see consistent and smooth monthly returns, such as 1-2% each month.
 They don’t hold big positions, so no single loss is going to sink their annual returns.

-Day trading is suitable for periods of high market volatility
+Another advantage of day trading is that it’s suitable for periods of high market volatility

 Day trading is a decent trading strategy, but it’s exceptionally suitable for periods of high market volatility.
-Day trading is not very suitable when the stock market’s volatility is very low (i.e. it trends strongly) because you miss out on too much of the trend by jumping in and out of the market.
+Day trading is not very suitable when the stock market’s volatility is very low during strong trends because you miss out on too much of the trend by jumping in and out of the market.
 This was the case in 2017.

-- Traders who held their positions for long periods of time made the most money as the rode the entire rally on its way up.
+- Traders who held their positions for long periods of time made the most money as they rode the entire rally in 2017 on its way up.

-- Day traders who jumped in and out of the market made less money because they missed out on some of the rally.
+- Day traders who jumped in and out of the market made less money because they missed out on some of the rally in 2017.

 Exceptionally strong trends are even worse for day traders who go both long and short.
 It doesn’t matter how good your “trading skills” are.
 You will lose money on one side of the market if the trend is too strong.
 For example, day traders who went long and short in 2017 inevitably lost money on their short positions.
 The stock market hardly made a single pullback in 2017.